 http://www.yale.edu/yalecollege/publications/ycps/chapter_iv/history_of_science.html.
 Official Yale College program and course information is found in Yale College Programs of Study, available on line at

-The principal faculty contact for prospective HSHM majors is the Undergraduate Advisor.
-The Advisor for 2011-2012 is Professor Paola Bertucci, whose office is HGS 300G in the Hall of Graduate Studies.
-She can be reached by e-mail (email@example.com) and by phone (203) 432-1397.
-Students interested in obtaining information about the HSHM major or who wish to register for it should contact Professor Bertucci, who is the advisor for all sophomores in the major.
+The principal faculty contact for prospective HSHM majors is the Director of Undergraduate Studies (DUS).
+The DUS for 2018-2019 is Ivano Dal Prete.
+He can be reached by e-mail email@example.comStudents interested in obtaining information about the HSHM major or who wish to register for it should contact Professor Dal Prete.

 Individual Faculty Advisors

 At the beginning of the academic year, juniors and seniors majoring in HSHM will be assigned to individual faculty advisors.
 They should seek the advice of their advisor in choosing their courses and constructing their course of study.
 Students are to have their course cards signed by these advisors at the beginning of each term.
-Undergraduate advisors for juniors and seniors are ordinarily drawn from the HSHM’s core faculty and affiliates.
-For a list of the faculty and their specialties, see:
+Undergraduate advisors for juniors and seniors are ordinarily drawn from the HSHM's core faculty and affiliates.
+Click here for a list of the faculty and their specialties.

-HSHM Registrar.
-The HSHM Registrar is Ms.Barbara McKay (firstname.lastname@example.org) Her office is in 207 HGS and her phone number is: 432-1365.
-Students may consult her or the Undergraduate Advisor about their records in the major, progress toward the completion of requirements for graduation, or other similar matters.
+The History of Science, Medicine, and Public Health's senior project director for 2018-2019 is Carolyn Roberts.
+Her email address is firstname.lastname@example.org The HSHM Registrar is Erica Lee her email is email@example.com Her office located at 1037 Chapel Street and her phone number is: 203-432-1365.
+Students may consult Erica or the DUS about their records in the major, progress toward the completion of requirements for graduation, or other similar matters.